Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Discussion

-\textbf{Salient ROIs (Node-level)}: The concentration of attention-based ROIs within the CE and DMN aligns well with their well-documented roles in cognitive control and introspective processes.
+At the node level, the model highlights salient regions of interest (ROIs) that align well with established neural substrates of cognitive control and introspective processing.
+The concentration of attention-based ROIs within the CE and DMN aligns well with their well-documented roles in cognitive control and introspective processes.
 The involvement of the Orbital, Polar, and Inferior Frontal cortexes aligns with their contributions to executive functions and decision-making \cite{orbital_frontal1, orbital_frontal3, orbital_frontal4}.
 The identification of key regions within the Medial Temporal cortex by the GAT pathway also aligns with its known role in memory formation and retrieval \cite{medial_temp1, medial_temp2}, critical for reasoning and knowledge application.
 The engagement of both frontal and temporal lobes highlights the distributed nature of cognitive processes \cite{dist2} underlying fluid intelligence.
 The LM pathway adds further interpretability through its positive and negative weights.
 Positive weights, indicating regions where increased activity correlates with higher fluid intelligence, are prominent within the VS and SM systems.
 The VS, particularly involving the Insular and Frontal Opercular cortexes, is crucial for detecting and prioritizing relevant stimuli \cite{insular_frontal}, while the SM supports motor planning and cognitive execution \cite{sm1}.
 In contrast, negative weights, indicating that increased activity is associated with lower fluid intelligence, are found mainly in DMN, especially within the Orbital and Polar Frontal cortexes.
 This aligns with the ``Default Mode Interference Hypothesis'' \cite{hypothesis}, positing that excessive DMN activity, associated with mind-wandering and self-referential thought, can interfere with task-focused cognition.